Donate Sponsor

 Tortoiseshell-and-white cat curled up asleep on velvet green armchair with orange patterned cushion

 Cats that go outdoors are more likely to encounter risks such as road traffic accidents, fights with other cats and other dangers that could affect their life expectancy.
-However, they are also likely to get more exercise as they have more space to roam, which helps to keep them fit and healthy.
-Currently there is limited evidence to suggest that adopting either an indoor or outdoor lifestyle results in a significantly long lifespan.
+But they are also likely to get more exercise as they have more space to roam.
+This helps to keep them fit and healthy.
+Currently there is limited evidence to suggest that cats with an indoor or outdoor lifestyle have a longer lifespan.
 If you do keep your cat indoors, they’ll need plenty of opportunities to exercise with fun toys they can chase and catch.
-There are still other risks to indoor cats, so you’ll need to monitor them closely to keep them healthy for longer.
+There are still other risks to indoor cats.
 Find out more about indoor cats and outdoor cats.

 How to help your cat live longer